uofajillian/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 information, structure, and relationships (such as sequence) that is conveyed through presentation, make sure the same information, structure, and relationships can be programmatically determined or are available in text.
-HTML is an ideal format to publish course content in because it provides semantic elements that have implied roles, states, and properties that users of assistive technologies rely on to effectively and efficiently consume and navigate that content.
+HTML is an ideal format in which to publish course content, because it provides semantic elements with implied roles, states, and properties.
+Users of assistive technologies rely on such semantic elements to effectively and efficiently consume and navigate content.
 Publish your content in HTML whenever possible.

-Make sure your course content does not rely solely on sensory characteristics such as shape, size, visual location, orientation, or sound, to be understood by learners.
+Make sure your course content does not rely solely on sensory characteristics such as shape, size, visual location, orientation, or sound to be understood by learners.

 ======================================================